- ABOUT US

 Water Mist Fire Protection System uses very fine water sprays (i.e. water mist).
 The small water droplets allow the water mist to control, suppress or extinguish fires by:

 Foam Water SystemÂ provide fire-fighting protection for diverse applications: aircraft hangars; basements; cable tunnels; flammable packaging areas; flammable liquid drum storage areas; hazardous waste facilities; LNG tank farms and loading facilities; storage buildings and warehouses.
 The light, voluminous foam blanket produced by the foam systems can quickly obtain great heights, reaching elevated flammable materials (such as on storage racks).

 Fire Hydrants and MonitorÂ installation consist of a system of pipework connected directly to the water supply main to provide water to each and every hydrant outlet and is intended to provide water for the firemen to fight a fire.
 The water is discharged into the fire engine form which it is then pumped and sprayed over the fire.
 Where the water supply is not reliable or inadequate, hydrant pumps should be provided to pressurize the fire mains.

 Reviewing drawings and installations of fire protection systems for existing facilities for the purpose of evaluating design function and code compliance.

 Analyzing fire protection system drawings to determine whether or not the designs conform to the fire protection master plan as well as comply with applicable codes and standards

 TECHNICAL SPECIFICATION DEVELOPMENT

 We develop detailed specifications for fire protection systems that provide for maximum performance and cost-effectiveness by enabling multiple suppliers to bid.
 This service scope may also include the preparation of cost estimates for the recommended systems.

-To find the exact water demand, required pressure head, and pipe sizes with less friction losses by use of approved hydraulic software.
+To find the exact water demand required pressure head and pipe sizes with fewer friction losses by use of approved hydraulic software.